Integrated health and social care - an ICS case study

 |

 What happened to this work?
 The mean and leaders had agreed to take the prototype and make it work in a locality.
 Then Covid struck...
-And thats it.
+And that was it!

 The learning